Disaster Recovery Guide for Jira

 Application links are stored in the database and if the database replica is up to date, then the application links will be preserved.

-However, you also need to consider how each end of the link knows the address of the other:
+However, you need to consider how each end of the link knows the address of the other:

-• If you use host names to address the partners in the link and the backup Jira server has the same hostname, via updates to the DNS or similar, then the links should remain intact and working.
+• If you use host names to address the partners in the link via updates to the DNS or similar and the backup Jira server has the same hostname, then the links should remain intact and working.

-Last modified on Jul 4, 2022
+Last modified on Nov 9, 2023

 Was this helpful?